brienjl/resistance-reno-ai/README.md

 - ✅ Tracks processed orders to avoid duplication
 - ✅ JSON-based tracking system for durability and querying
 - ✅ "processed": true tracking to ID processed EOs
+- ✅ Daily schedule via cron	Automatically
+- ✅ Log files to Track what ran and when — helpful for debugging automation (via cron job)

 ## 🧭 Roadmap
 ### 🔨 Core Workflow Enhancements